 MineHub Technologies Collaborates with IBM to Introduce Global Mining and Metals Supply Chain Solution using Blockchain Technology

-VANCOUVER, British Columbia and ARMONK, Jan.
+VANCOUVER, Jan.
 16, 2019 - MineHub Technologies, Inc. ("MineHub") and IBM (NYSE: IBM) today announced a collaboration to use blockchain technology to help improve operational efficiencies, logistics and financing and reduce costs in the high-value mineral concentrates supply chain -- from mine to end buyer.

 Goldcorp Inc. (TSX: G), ING Bank (NYSE: ING), Kutcho Copper Corp.
 (TSXV: KC), Ocean Partners USA Inc. and Wheaton Precious Metals Corp.
 (TSX: WPM) are working with mining technology company MineHub to build the new mining supply chain solution on top of the IBM Blockchain Platform.